Electronic structure and transport in materials with flat bands: 2D materials and quasicrystals: Numerical methods for quantum diffusion calculations

-where the velocity $V_0$ is the slope of $L_i(\tau_i)$ at very small $\tau_i$ (ballistic regime see Sec.\,\ref{Sec_QT}).
 It is important to note that such a definition of $L_e$ is not very accurate, and this calculation can only give an order of magnitude of the average distance between two elastic scattering events.
 Indeed, the formula (\ref{Eq_le}) is not always valid when the electronic structure is strongly modified by static defects.
 Moreover, $V_0$ is overestimated since the numerical calculations include not only the intraband terms but also the interband terms \cite{Mayou08}.
 In the case of monolayer graphene, we have shown \cite{Trambly16} that these latter increase $V_0$ by a factor of $\sqrt{2}$ which leads to an underestimation of the $L_e$.
-However, roughly speaking, $L_e$ is the $L_i$ value above which the conductivity curve $\sigma(L_i)$ reaches the plateau of diffusive regime due to elastic scattering.
-To better define the $L_i$ values corresponding to the diffusive regime, we sometime define the lengths $L_{i1}$ and $L_{i2}$ such as: $\forall L_i \in [ L_{i1} ; L_{i2} ]$, $\sigma(L_i) > 0.9 \sigma_M$.
+However, roughly speaking, $L_e$ is the value of $L_i$ above which the conductivity curve $\sigma(L_i)$ reaches the plateau of diffusive regime due to elastic scattering.
+To better define the values of $L_i$ corresponding to the diffusive regime, we sometime define the lengths $L_{i1}$ and $L_{i2}$ such as: $\forall L_i \in [ L_{i1} ; L_{i2} ]$, $\sigma(L_i) > 0.9 \sigma_M$.
 We also determine the value $L_{iM}$ such that $\sigma$ is a maximal, i.e.,\ $\sigma(L_{iM}) = \sigma_M$.
 For instance, the values of $L_e$, $L_{i1}$, $L_{iM}$, and $L_{i2}$ are shown in the Supplemental Material of Ref. \cite{Jouda21} for different concentrations of defects in Bernal bilayer graphene (BLG).
 The results show that $L_e \le L_{i1}$ with the same order of magnitude, and the ratio $L_{i2}/L_{i1}$ varies from 5-10 to very large values, depending on the type of defects and their concentrations.